-Recipe number two in the The Bread Baker’s Apprentice Challenge series is “Artos: Greek Celebration Breads“.
-In the preamble, Peter Reinhart tells how this is a holiday and festival bread that cover multiple variations.
+Recipe number two in the The Bread Baker’s Apprentice Challenge series is “Artos: Greek Celebration Bread“.
+In the preamble, Peter Reinhart tells how this is a holiday and festival bread that covers multiple variations.

-The basic recipe is easily turned into “Christpsomos”, a Christmas loaf, by the simple additions of raisins, cranberries and walnuts or into “Lambropsomo”, an Easter loaf, by adding raisins, dried apricots and almond slivers a, braiding and nestling red-dyed hard boiled eggs.
+The basic recipe is easily turned into “Christpsomos”, a Christmas loaf, by the simple additions of raisins, cranberries and walnuts or into “Lambropsomo”, an Easter loaf, by adding raisins, dried apricots and almond slivers, braiding and nestling red-dyed hard-boiled eggs.
 There are numerous local and not-so-local variations on this basic spiced bread.

 I went with the christopsomos version since I did happen to have raising and cranberries, although I passed on the walnuts since we’re not big fans here.

 So here we go, the step-by-step evolution of my first Artos bread…